 The Board may recess a Board Meeting to the following business day without posting a new notice if this action is done in good faith and not to circumvent the Texas Open Meetings Act, but the Board must post notice if it continues a reconvened Board Meeting to a third business day.

 Notice of Emergency Board Meetings or Agenda items is provided as required by the Texas Open Meetings Act.

 The College gives Trustees notice and Agendas of regular and special Board Meetings at least one week in advance, or at least two hours before an Emergency Board Meeting.

 I.F.1.04.
 Time and Place

 The Board determines when and where it holds regular and special Board Meetings.
 Board Meetings are held in the Board Room of the Training and Development Center at 5000 Research Forest Drive, The Woodlands, Texas, 77381 unless otherwise noticed.
-Board Meetings are usually held on every month’s first Thursday at 6:00 p.m., except in January and July when no regular Board Meetings are scheduled.
+Board Meetings are usually held on every month’s first Thursday at 5:00 p.m., except in January when no regular Board Meeting is scheduled.
+The Board’s practice is to open the meeting and immediately proceed to go into closed session.
+In no event, however, may the Board Chair reconvene the open session before 6:00 p.m.
 The Board may decide to meet at a different time, date, or place as long as proper notice is given under the Texas Open Meetings Act.

 I.F.1.05.
 Board Meeting Procedures